isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 </div></div>

-<button class="accordion">I tried to 'Add A Library Card' and was prompted to enter a 'User ID' when entering my 'Library Account Details'.
+<button class="accordion1">I tried to 'Add A Library Card' and was prompted to enter a 'User ID' when entering my 'Library Account Details'.
 What is my User ID'? </button>

 <div class="panel">
   <div class="libby">